Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 For planning your trip around Taiwan, begin by consulting my suggested Taiwan itineraries and things to do in Taiwan with kids.
 You can also find more activity suggestions in my list of 50 Taiwan attractions.

-Chilly weather in the north means that natural attractions such as Yehliu Geopark, Shifen Waterfall, and Taroko Gorge are less enticing to visit, but you shouldn’t let that stop you!
-While in Taroko, consider trekking down to this remote hot spring.
+Chilly weather in the north means that natural attractions such as Yehliu Geopark, Shifen Waterfall, and Taroko Gorge are less enticing to visit, but you shouldn’t let that stop you.
+While in Taroko, consider trekking down to this remote, semi-closed hot spring.

-If you want a chance of seeing snow in Taiwan, you’ll need to either drive up to the country’s highest navigable pass to Hehuanshan, or do a multi-day trek to Yushan (Jade Mountain) or Xueshan (Snow Mountain).
+If you want a chance of seeing snow in Taiwan, you’ll need to either drive up to the country’s highest navigable pass to Hehuanshan.
+This is not a trip to be taken lightly.
+The road can become dangerous with snow on it, not to mention super crowded as many Taiwanese try to drive up and see the snow.
+It is usually required to have special chains on your tires.
+You can also usually see snow by doing a multi-day trek to Yushan (Jade Mountain) or Xueshan (Snow Mountain).

-It’s sometimes possible to see snow at Alishan, but it’s not guaranteed (I only saw frost on the ground when I went in winter).
-If you do go up there, and especially if you plan to rise early for the famous sunrise, be prepared to freeze, but also know that your chances of seeing the famed sea of clouds phenomenon at sunrise are higher in winter.
+It’s sometimes possible to see snow at Alishan, but this is quite rare (I only saw frost on the ground when I went in winter).
+If you do go up there, and especially if you plan to rise early for the famous sunrise, you need to dress very warmly.
+On the plus side, your chances of seeing the famed sea of clouds phenomenon at sunrise are higher in winter.
 Also read my guide to getting to Alishan from anywhere in Taiwan.

 Conclusion: Is January a Good Time to Visit Taiwan?